mhenrique94/proxy-django/README.md

 # PROXY DJANGO

+For a proxylist web version, visit: https://proxy-django.onrender.com
+___
 ### how to get a proxy list locally:

 at the same folder as main.py, type on a terminal: